vanilla/garden-schema/README.md

 ![MIT License](https://img.shields.io/packagist/l/vanilla/garden-schema.svg?style=flat)
 [![CLA](https://cla-assistant.io/readme/badge/vanilla/garden-schema)](https://cla-assistant.io/vanilla/garden-schema)

-The Garden Schema is a simple data validation and cleaning library based on [OpenAPI 3.0 Schema](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schemaObject).
+The Garden Schema is a simple data validation and cleaning library based on [JSON Schema](http://json-schema.org/).

 ## Features

 -   Define the data structures of PHP arrays of any depth, and validate them.

 -   Validated data is cleaned and coerced into appropriate types.

 -   The schema defines a whitelist of allowed data and strips out all extraneous data.

-- The **Schema** class understands a subset of data in [OpenAPI Schema](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schemaObject) format.
+-   The **Schema** class understands data in [JSON Schema](http://json-schema.org/) format.
 We will add more support for the built-in JSON schema validation as time goes on.

 -   Developers can use a shorter schema format in order to define schemas in code rapidly.
 We built this class to be as easy to use as possible.
 Avoid developer groans as they lock down their data.

 -   Add custom validator callbacks to support practically any validation scenario.

 -   Override the validation class in order to customize the way errors are displayed for your own application.

 ## Uses

 Garden Schema is meant to be a generic wrapper for data validation.
 It should be valuable when you want to bullet-proof your code against user-submitted data.
 Here are some example uses:

 -   Check the data being submitted to your API endpoints.
 Define the schema at the beginning of your endpoint and validate the data before doing anything else.
 In this way you can be sure that you are using clean data and avoid a bunch of spaghetti checks later in your code.
 This was the original reason why we developed the Garden Schema.

 -   Clean user input.
 The Schema object will cast data to appropriate types and gracefully handle common use-cases (ex. converting the string "true" to true for booleans).
 This allows you to use more "===" checks in your code which helps avoid bugs in the longer term.

 -   Validate data before passing it to the database in order to present human-readable errors rather than cryptic database generated errors.

 -   Clean output before returning it.
 A lot of database drivers return data as strings even though it's defined as different types.
 The Schema will clean the data appropriately which is especially important for consumption by the non-PHP world.

 ## Basic Usage